 After several seasons we cut our losses, culling the heavy-cropping Muller Thurgau and green-edged Cabernet Sauvignon vines.
 This was progress.
 We bought the property next door and re-committed to promising Pinot Noir, Chardonnay and Sauvignon Blanc.
 By the end of our first decade we had begun to garner some recognition for our wines.
 The industry was developing rapidly and interest in New Zealand wine offered new opportunities for growth into markets at home and off-shore.

-Until the late 90’s the two of us had nurtured the business alone but larger vineyards and production meant that it was time to build a small team around us.
-Extra hands to share the work-load along with new skills and experiences to broaden the vision.
-In 2008, we challenged ourselves again with the conversion to organics.
-Hope is now home, and we want to protect the land that has tested, inspired and rewarded us.
-When nature thrives, so do we.”
+Until the late 90’s we had nurtured the business alone but larger vineyards and production meant that it was time to build a small team around us.
+Extra hands to share the work and to bring new skills and experiences.
+These people are a huge part of our history and many remain friends today.